feathersjs/docs/guides/chat/testing.md

 # Writing tests

 Every time we generate a hook or service, the generator will also set up a basic [Mocha](https://mochajs.org/) test that we can use to implement unit tests for it.
-In this chapter we will implement unit tests for our [hooks](./processing.md) and integration tests for the `users` and `messages` [services](./service.md).
+In this chapter, we will implement unit tests for our [hooks](./processing.md) and integration tests for the `users` and `messages` [services](./service.md).

 We can run the [code Linter](https://eslint.org/) and Mocha tests with